 When I went to Greece, I didn’t drive and I’m so glad I didn’t attempt it.
 I vividly remember gasping to myself a few times when the tour guide was driving me around.

 9. High Season is BUSY

 Greece is an extremely popular tourist destination.
-After all, with an interesting history, golden beaches, and beautiful islands, what’s not to like?
+After all, with an interesting history, golden beaches, and romantic Greek islands for couples, what’s not to like?

 But this means that the high season in Greece, which is typically July and August, is extremely busy.
 Hotels, ferries, and even restaurants are often booked far in advance during the high season.

 If you have some flexibility with your schedule, consider visiting Greece when it’s less busy.
 May to June and September to October are the optimal times, as these months are less crowded (and less hot) than high season.

 I went to Greece in May and it was so peaceful and quiet.
 I felt like I had the islands to myself and I was able to take beautiful photos without anyone in the background.
 Plus, I got to enjoy the low season pricing.

 A few of my friends have traveled to Greece during high season and they didn’t have as good of a time as I did.
 They were elbow to elbow with people and they said the weather was hot.
 After hearing their experience, I’m so thankful I went during the low season.

 Pro tip — be sure to book your accommodation well in advance so you can get the hotel or Airbnb that you want rather than choosing from the leftovers.
 Plus, you might snag the place for a cheaper price compared to the last minute.